confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

 When you create a table by using a CREATE TABLE statement, the key of the table is the same as that of the records in the underlying Kafka topic.
-It is important that you set the type of the `ROWKEY` column in the CREATE TABLE statement to match the key data in the underlying Kafka topic.
+You must set the type of the `ROWKEY` column in the CREATE TABLE statement to match the key data in the underlying Kafka topic.

 When you create a table by using a CREATE TABLE AS SELECT statement, the key of